earlephilhower/arduino-pico/docs/bearssl-server-secure-class.rst

 Setting Server Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TLS servers require a certificate identifying itself and containing its public key, and a private key they will use to encrypt information with.
-The application author is responsible for generating this certificate and key, either using a self-signed generator or using a commercial certification authority.  **Do not re-use the certificates included in the examples provided.**
+The application author is responsible for generating this certificate and key, either using a self-signed generator or using a commercial certification authority.  **Do not reuse the certificates included in the examples provided.**

 This example command will generate a RSA 2048-bit key and certificate: